stackforge/bindep/README.rst

 Version constraints are a comma separated list of constraints where each constraint is  (== | < | <= | >= | > | !=) VERSION, and the constraints are ANDed
 together (the same as pip requirements version constraints).

+Comments are allowed: everything from the first ``#`` to the end of the line is ignored.

 Developing bindep
 =================